Precision Sound Reproducers

 is distortion caused by the inertia (mass) of driver membranes and

 When a loudspeaker reproduces a sine wave, the mass of the moving parts

 is not a problem as they oscillate like a string does.
 Now imagine you

 pull the signal plug suddenly.
 The oscillating membrane will not be

-immediately and will continue to produce some movement (and sound) for
+able to stop immediately and will continue to produce some movement

-and/or in springloads.
-As a result, sound is produced
+and/or in springloads of the membrane suspension.
+As a result, sound is

 that was not